How Long Does A Giraffe Live

 Scientific Foundations

 From a scientific perspective, a giraffe's lifespan is influenced by its genetics, physiology, and ecological interactions.
 Giraffes, scientifically known as Giraffa camelopardalis, have evolved unique adaptations to survive in the African savanna.
 Their height, for example, allows them to reach food sources that are inaccessible to other herbivores, reducing competition for resources.
-However, their size also presents challenges, such as increased vulnerability to lightning strikes and difficulties in escaping predators.
+Even so, their size also presents challenges, such as increased vulnerability to lightning strikes and difficulties in escaping predators.

 Historical Context